ThiliniDharma/Milestone_Project_01/README.md

 - **HTML** styling language used to format and visually build upon the accompanying HTML.
 - **JavaScript** scripting language used to develop web pages and allows developers to create a dynamic and interactive experience for the user.
+- **CSS** A styling language used to visually enhance and style HTML elements, allowing developers to create an aesthetically pleasing and responsive user interface.
 - **Github**  Used to host the deployed repository of all previous versions of the build.
 - **Visual Studio Code**   is a code editor redefined and optimized for building and debugging modern web and cloud applications.